juji-io/datalevin/doc/query.md

 ## Motivation

-One of the main reasons for people to use Datomic-like Datalog stores is to use their declarative and composible query language.
-The simple and elegant query is often backed by a flexible triple store.
-However, it is a well-know problem that querying a triple store is much slower than querying RDBMS that store data in rows or columns.
+One of the main reasons for people to use Datomic flavored Datalog stores is to use their declarative and composible query language.
+The simple and elegant query is backed by a flexible triple store.
+However, it is a well-know problem that querying a triple store is much slower than querying RDBMS that store data in rows (or columns).

 Datalevin solves the problem by developing an innovative query engine based on the latest research findings and some innovations of our own.
 We leverage some